 A description of competitive procurement policies the electric utility uses in the development, planning, engineering, construction and acquisition of supply-side resources.

+Plans for implementing demand-side resources, including expected requests for approval of programs pursuant to the Missouri Energy Efficiency Investment Act.

 The electric utility’s process for monitoring the critical uncertain factors on an ongoing basis and reporting the impact of significant changes in a timely

 fashion to those managers or officers who have the authority to initiate corrective actions when the specified limits for uncertain factors are exceeded.